Pre-Algebra for Grades 7-8

-Course Description: Pre-Algebra is a two-semester course that provides the necessary foundation for students to continue mathematics at the algebraic level.
+Course Description: Pre-Algebra is a two-semester course that provides the foundation for students to continue mathematics at the algebraic level.
 Course content includes properties and operations of real numbers, graphs, number sets, measurements, factors and multiples, expressions, and equations.
 Students are also introduced to algebraic and geometric concepts as well as probability and statistics.
-Through successful completion of this course, students will be prepared to take Algebra 1.
+By successfully completing this course, students will be prepared to take Algebra 1.

 Course Level: The AGVA Pre-Algebra course will cover the same content in the same amount of time as a traditional high school Pre-Algebra course.
 (See course syllabus.)